22 Online Jobs For Students In The UK

 Overview

-Good at coding web pages and having an eye for good user interfaces?
+Proficient in web page coding and possessing a keen sense of user-friendly interfaces?
 Brands need help with this all the time to improve their customer’s journey.
 You could even develop WordPress and Blogger templates for smaller bloggers and business owners too.

 Responsibilities